 Conservation Issues of the Ventana Chapter | monterey county

-The United States and Canada issued the safety standards in response to a string of explosive accidents that have accompanied a surge in crude-by-rail shipments.
-Because of a 40-fold increase in crude-by-rail transport since 2008, derailments and spills have been on a steep rise.
+With a 40-fold increase in crude-by-rail since 2008, derailments and spills have also been on a steep rise.
 In 2013 more crude oil was spilled from trains than in the previous four decades combined, and in 2014 there were more oil train accidents than in any other year on record.

 In voting to oppose the Santa Maria Phillips 66 rail spur, Monterey County joined cities and counties all along the rail route that have passed resolutions and sent letters against the project, including San Jose, Davis, Berkeley, Oakland, Moorpark, Oxnard, Camarillo, Alameda County, Santa Cruz County and Ventura County.
 To follow the proposal for the oil train, here is the link to the San Luis Obispo County website: http://www.slocounty.ca.gov/planning/environmental/EnvironmentalNotices/Phillips_66_Company_Rail_Spur_Extension_Project.htm